billkarsh/SpikeGLX/Markdown/UserManual.md

 3. Initially, the gate is low (closed, disabled) and no files can be written.
-When the selected gate criterion is met the gate goes high (opens, enables), the gate index is set to zero and the trigger criteria are then evaluated.
+When the selected gate criterion is met the gate goes high (opens, enables), the gate index `g` is set to zero and the trigger criteria are then evaluated.

 4. Triggers determine when to capture data to files.
 There are several options discussed more fully in the next section.
 Triggers act only within a gate-high epoch and are terminated if the gate goes low. **Gates always override triggers**.
-Each time the gate goes high the trigger criterion is evaluated anew.
-If using the manual override option, each time `Enable Recording` is pressed the trigger criterion is evaluated anew.
+Each time the gate goes high the gate-index (g) is incremented and the t-index is reset to zero.
+The trigger program is run again within the new gate window.

-5. When the selected trigger condition is met, a new file is created using the naming pattern `run-path/run-name_g0_t0.nidq.bin`.
+5. When the selected trigger condition is met, a new file is created.
+On creation of the first file with a given `g` index, a new `run folder` is created in the data folder to hold all the data for that gate.
+That is, we create folder `data-path/run-name_gN`.
+Thus, the first file written for the first trigger would be `data-path/run-name_g0/run-name_g0_t0.nidq.bin`.
 When the trigger goes low the file is finalized/closed.
-If the selected trigger is a repeating type and if the gate is still high then the next trigger will begin file `run-path/run-name_g0_t1.nidq.bin`, and so on within gate zero.
+If the selected trigger is a repeating type and if the gate is still high then the next trigger will begin file `data-path/run-name_g0/run-name_g0_t1.nidq.bin`, and so on within gate zero.
 (For Imec data streams, the same naming rule applies, with `nidq` replaced by `imec.ap` and/or `imec.lf`).

-6. If the gate is closed and then reopened, triggering resets and the next file will be named `run-path/run-name_g1_t0.nidq.bin`, and so on.
+6. If the gate is closed and then reopened, triggering resets and the next folder/file will be named `data-path/run-name_g1/run-name_g1_t0.nidq.bin`, and so on.

 7. The run itself is always stopped manually, either from the SpikeGLX GUI or from a remote application.